Are you ready to get started? Choose your package, and we will begin today!

 I have written countless times on this blog about the importance of your personal statement in the PA school application process.
 Beyond the well-established metrics (GPA, HCE/PCE hours, requisite coursework, etc.), the personal statement is the most crucial aspect of your application.

-This is your time to express yourself, show your creativity, skills, background, and make a memorable impression in seconds.
+This is your time to express yourself, show your creativity, skills, and background, and make a memorable impression in seconds.
 This will be your only chance, so you must get it right the first time.

 For some time, I had been dreaming about starting a physician assistant personal statement collaborative.